carp-lang/Carp/docs/CInterop.md

 Because everything gets turned into a void pointer all type safety is lost so it is the responsibility of the caller to ensure the operation is safe.
-It is also important to ensure the lifetime of the `Ptr` doesn't not exceed the lifetime of the function/env it represent.
+It is also important to ensure the lifetime of the `Ptr` doesn't not exceed the lifetime of the function/env it represents.